Injured Thibaut Pinot pulls out of Tour de France in tears

-(CNN)French cyclist Thibaut Pinot, who had hopes of winning the Tour de France, pulled out of the race in tears on Friday with a leg injury.
+(CNN)French cyclist Thibaut Pinot, who had hopes of winning the Tour de France, pulled out of the race in tears with a leg injury on Friday.

 The FDJ rider's Tour, which concludes on Sunday in Paris, came to an end an hour into stage 19 in the Alps.

-The 29-year-old Pinot was in fifth place at the start of Friday's stage, just under two minutes behind leader Julian Alaphilippe.
+The 29-year-old Pinot was in fifth place at the start of Friday's stage, just under two minutes behind Julian Alaphilippe, who had started the day in the yellow jersey.

-He called for medical help -- strapping for his left thigh -- but then gradually drifted away from the peloton before stopping.
+Pinot called for medical help -- strapping for his left thigh -- but then gradually drifted away from the peloton before stopping.

 Bernard Hinault was the last Frenchman to win the Tour de France in 1985.